-If you’re familiar with my recipes for egg muffins or cottage cheese and egg breakfast muffins, I want to tell you how these mini frittatas are different from those baked breakfast dishes.
-The obvious difference is that it only takes one mini frittata for a serving, and they’re eaten with a fork.
-But there are also differences in texture.
-The mini frittatas have more veggies and cheese than they do egg compared to the egg muffins, which gives them a slightly denser texture and lots of flavor.
+If you’re familiar with my recipes for egg muffins or cottage cheese and egg breakfast muffins, I want to tell you how these Mini-Frittatas with Broccoli and Three Cheeses are different from those.
+First, it only takes one mini frittata for a serving, and they’re eaten with a fork.
+The mini frittatas have more veggies and cheese than the egg muffins, which gives them a slightly denser texture and lots of flavor.

-I tested out the new-and-improved version of Low-Carb Baked Mini Frittatas with Broccoli and Three Cheeses with Jake at the end of a long cooking day when we weren’t really very hungry, and we still gobbled them up!
-Of course if you don’t want to buy a fancy tart pan, these can certainly be made in large silicone baking cups, a regular large muffin pan, or any kind of individual large ramekins or little tart pans and they might be just slightly different sized than the ones I made.
+The Mini Tart Pan (affiliate link) I’m so infatuated with is perfect for these mini-frittatas.
+Of course if you don’t want to buy a fancy tart pan, these can certainly be made in large silicone muffin cups (affiliate link), a regular large muffin pan, or any kind of individual large ramekins or little tart pans, and they might be just slightly different sized than the ones I made.
 But if you do decide you want the pan (which I love, love, love) look after the recipe for more ideas of what to make in it!

-Crustless Breakfast Tarts with Mushrooms and Goat Cheese
+Crustless Breakfast Tarts with Mushrooms

-Cheesy Crustless Low-Carb Zucchini Breakfast Tarts
+Cheesy Zucchini Breakfast Tarts

 Crustless Breakfast Tarts with Asparagus and Goat Cheese